vellum-ai/vellum-client-python/ee/codegen/README.md

    ```bash
    npm install
    ```
-5. If you haven't already, go to the CONTRIBUTING.md guide and run the setup steps there
+5. If you haven't already, go to the [CONTRIBUTING.md](/CONTRIBUTING.md) guide and run the setup steps there

 ## Testing

 To run unit tests:

-For these tests to run successfully, you'll need to run the poetry virtual environment.
+For these tests to run successfully, you'll need to have an active python virtual environment with `isort` installed.
-The steps to set this up are in the README at the root of this repo.
+The steps to set this up are in the [CONTRIBUTING.md](/CONTRIBUTING.md) guide at the root of this repo.

 ```bash
 npm run test